๐Ÿ‡ฌ๐Ÿ‡ง๐Ÿ‡ง๐Ÿ‡ท

 Hasbara: The $730 Million Propaganda Machine

-Israel's 2026 public diplomacy budget — known as Hasbara (Hebrew for “explanation”) — has been approved at approximately $730 million, a massive increase from $150 million in 2025.
-This state-funded propaganda campaign is designed to justify Israeli policies, improve the image of the occupation, and counter growing international backlash over accusations of genocide.
-The funding supports social media campaigns, influencer outreach, official trips, and partnerships aimed at shaping international opinion.
+Israel's 2026 public diplomacy budget โ€” known as Hasbara (Hebrew for โ€œexplanationโ€) โ€” has been approved at approximately $730 million, a massive increase from $150 million in 2025.
+This state-funded propaganda campaign supports social media campaigns, influencer outreach, official trips, institutional partnerships, and messaging aimed at shaping international opinion.

 Footvolley's relatively small size makes it an especially effective sportswashing vehicle: less media scrutiny, a tightly connected community where dissent can be marginalized, and the ability to buy legitimacy through a handful of influential figures rather than lobbying massive federations like FIFA.